-Chicken pot pie isn't something that I was brought up on.
-In fact, when I was younger I always thought that it was just a smaller version of a TV dinner since the only ones I ever saw were frozen.
-It wasn't until I had one in a restaurant that I said that I needed to try to make one at home.
+Chicken pot pie isn’t something that I was brought up on.
+When I was younger, I always thought that it was just a smaller version of a TV dinner since the only ones I ever saw were frozen.
+It wasn’t until I had one in a restaurant that I said that I needed to try to make one at home.

 To make chicken pot pie, you need vegetables, of course.
 I pre-boil some carrots, celery, and frozen peas while making my white sauce.

-*I always use leftover chicken or a rotisserie chicken when I make pot pie since it has more flavor to it, but if you don't have any leftovers you can also add cubed chicken breast to the vegetables to cook.
+*I always use leftover chicken or a rotisserie chicken when I make pot pie since it has more flavor, but if you don’t have any leftovers, you can use fresh cooked chicken breast.

-The white sauce is made pretty similarly to any other white sauce - butter, flour, and milk.
-In addition to those things, some onions and chicken stock or broth are also added along with seasoned salt, pepper, thyme, and garlic powder.
+The white sauce is similar to any other white sauce – butter, flour, and milk.
+In addition to those things, some onions and chicken stock or broth are also added, along with seasoned salt, pepper, thyme, and garlic powder.

 So, okay.
-I have never used a puff pastry before and since I'd never made a pot pie with it, I decided to start off with a frozen one.
-Usually I make my own crust, but puff pastry is something that I need to practice making one of these days.
+I have never used a puff pastry before, and since I’d never made a pot pie with it, I decided to start off with a frozen one.
+Usually, I make my own crust, but puff pastry is something I need to practice making one of these days.

 Let me tell you, my husband and my kids have always loved my pot pie.
 It’s been a family favorite for years, but everyone agreed that the puff pastry made it even better.